-AMA Credit: The University of Utah School of Medicine designates this enduring activity for a maximum of 4.75 AMA PRA Category 1 Credit(s)™.
+AMA CREDIT: The University of Utah School of Medicine designates this enduring activity for a maximum of 04.75 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Neither planners, speakers, or anyone in control of content have any relevant financial relationships with an ACCME-defined ineligible company to disclose with the exception of Perry G. Fine, who is a scientific advisor and holds stock options with Anada Scientific.
 And Elizabeth Howell, who is a consultant and receives honoraria from Heron Medical PLLC.
 All relevant financial relationships have been mitigated.

 The University of Utah does not exclude, deny benefits to or otherwise discriminate against any person on the basis of race, color, national origin, sex, disability, age, veteran’s status, religion, gender identity/expression, genetic information, or sexual orientation in admission to or participation in its programs and activities.
 Reasonable accommodations will be provided to qualified individuals with disabilities upon request, with reasonable notice.
 Requests for accommodations or inquiries or complaints about University nondiscrimination and disability/access policies may be directed to the Director, OEO/AA, Title IX/Section 504/ADA Coordinator, 201 S President’s Circle, RM 135, Salt Lake City, UT 84112, 801-581-8365 (Voice/TTY), 801-585-5746 (Fax).

 All attendees are encouraged to use the CME system to claim their attendance.
-Physicians will be awarded AMA PRA Category 1 Credit(s)™; all other professions will be awarded attendance at a CME event credit that they may use for their re‐credentialing purposes.
+Physicians will be awarded AMA PRA Category 1 Credit(s)™; all other professions will be awarded attendance at a CME event credit that they may use for their re-credentialing purposes.
 All users will be able to print or save certificates.
 For questions regarding the CME system, please contact the UUCME Office.
-For questions regarding re‐credentialing process or requirements, please contact your re-credentialing organization.
+For questions regarding the re-credentialing process or requirements, please contact your re-credentialing organization.